-Cool!
-So can I leave my physical ID at home once I have Apple’s Wallet ID?
+Can I leave my physical ID at home once I have Apple’s Wallet ID?

 Not quite.
 According to the TSA, “All passengers . . . must continue to carry and have readily available their physical driver’s license or identification card, or other acceptable ID listed on the TSA website.”

-In these initial stages, gate agents may need to see your physical ID to complete the verification process.
+For now, gate agents may need to see your physical ID to complete the verification process.
 And do we even need to mention the potentially disastrous ramifications of a dead iPhone battery?

 This article originally published in 2022 and has since been updated with new information.